hessu/aprsc/doc/WINDOWS.md

     C:\aprsc> aprsc-start

-After running aprsc-enable, you can also control the service using the Windows Services tool.
+After running aprsc-enable you can also control the service using the Windows Services tool.